 Erin Shoemake has worked at Baylor since July 2013.
 She holds a B. A. in Psychology and Religion from the University of Mary Hardin-Baylor.
 Before coming to Baylor, she was the Executive Assistant to the president of an employee benefits firm in Tennessee for eleven years.
 As Assistant to the Executive Vice President and Provost, she coordinates the Provost’s calendar, aids in correspondence, maintains the Provost’s records, and works closely with the assistants to other vice presidents, deans and department chairs.

 Assistant to the Vice Provosts and Faculty Credentials Coordinator

 Debi Talley has worked at Baylor since 2003.
 She holds a B.S.Ed. from Baylor.
 Before joining the Provost's Office, she was the Office Manager for the Religion Department.
-As the Assistant to the Vice Provosts and the Faculty Credentials Coordinator, she manages multiple calendars, the faculty credentials system, new faculty orientation, the annual production of the undergraduate catalog, and other duties and projects as assigned.
+As the Assistant to the Vice Provosts and the Faculty Credentials Coordinator, she manages multiple calendars, the faculty credentials system, new faculty orientation, and other duties and projects as assigned.

 Phone: (254) 710-7591